hardik-kumar-10/UCS411/README.md

-# This repo conatins all Artificial intelligence lab files solutions.
+# This repo contains all Artificial intelligence lab files solutions.